-4.4.3 Site Underground Electrical (20kV or 33kV) and Communications Cabling
+4.4.1.9 Site Underground Electrical (20kV or 33kV) and Communications Cabling

-Each turbine will be connected to the on-site electricity substation via underground 20kV or 3kV (kilovolt) electricity cabling.
-Fibre-optic cables will also connect each wind turbine and the met must to the onsite substation.
-The electricity and fibre-optic cabling connecting to the onsite substation compound will be run in cable ducts in the road or direct buried alongside the internal tracks approximately 0.9 metres beneath ground level to the top of the cable.
-The route of the cable will follow the access track to each turbine location and are illustrated on the site layout drawings included as Appendix 4-1, the exact number and configuration of cable may vary within the cabling trench.
-Figure 4-9 below shows two variations of a typical 33kV cable trench, one for off-road trenches and one for on-road trenches.
+Each turbine will be connected to the on-site electricity substation via underground 20kV or 33kV (kilovolt) electricity cabling.
+Fibre-optic cables will also connect each wind turbine and the met mast to the proposed onsite 38kV substation.
+The electricity and fibre-optic cabling connecting to the proposed onsite 38kV substation compound will be run in cable ducts in the road or directly buried alongside the internal tracks approximately 0.9 metres beneath ground level to the top of the cable.
+The route of the cable will follow the access track to each turbine location and are illustrated on the site layout drawings included as Appendix 4-1, the exact number and configuration of cable(s) may vary within the cabling trench.
+Figure 4-10 below shows two variations of a typical 33kV cable trench, one for off-road trenches and one for on-road trenches.
 The cabling may be placed on either side of the roads, on both sides of the road or within the road.
 The exact configuration of the underground cabling will be set by the requirements of the electrical designers at detailed design stage.